 We’d like to put your perception of ‘the single spender’ to the test.
 You’re probably familiar with the first-time shopper who purchases one item and never shops with you again.
 These tricksters are the antithesis of your customer retention and loyalty schemes.
 But there are huge gaps in their profile when it comes to understanding their returns behavior.
 Consider the single spender who makes one purchase and returns it.
 All they leave behind for the retailer is the cost of processing their return and refund.
 If not handled effectively, retailers can end up six-feet under their mound of returns.
 Whilst the body of proof in the warehouse is much clearer with the physical build up of returned parcels, the hidden evidence is in the data.

-Reconverting (or resurrecting) these single spenders is a tall order, but there is a haunting truth behind the single spender that would make any eComm Manager scream.
-First impressions count, so if a shopper got egged the first time round, it’s likely they won’t be answering the door to you again.
+Reconverting these single spenders is a tall order, but the truth behind them can no longer be ignored.
+First impressions count, so if a shopper had a bad experience the first time round, it’s likely they won’t be visiting your website again any time soon.
 Your best bet is to put all the relevant steps in place to make sure their first experience is a positive one, and that this positive experience doesn’t turn into a total nightmare post-purchase.

 Here’s a few tricks you can try out to minimise the risk of alienating a first time buyer.